maczokni/statistically_insignificant/content/blog/2021-10-14-the-use-of-twitter-by-police-officers-in-urban-and-rural-contexts-in-sweden.markdown

 -----

-The full apper has more detail about our findings on topics and themes as well as engagement, and greater detail on our methodology too.
+The full paper has more detail about our findings on topics and themes as well as engagement, and greater detail on our methodology too.
 It can be found online here: [https://journals.sagepub.com/doi/10.1177/10575677211041926](https://journals.sagepub.com/doi/10.1177/10575677211041926).

 As always, comments and questions welcome, do not hesitate to get in touch!